Treasury says Chinese hackers remotely accessed workstations, documents in 'major' cyber incident

 WASHINGTON (AP) — Chinese hackers remotely accessed several U.S. Treasury Department workstations and unclassified documents after compromising a third-party software service provider, the agency said Monday.

 The department did not provide details on how many workstations had been accessed or what sort of documents the hackers may have obtained, but it said in a letter to lawmakers revealing the breach that “at this time there is no evidence indicating the threat actor has continued access to Treasury information.”
-It said the hack was being investigated as a “major cybersecurity incident.”
+The hack was being investigated as a “major cybersecurity incident,” it added.

 “Treasury takes very seriously all threats against our systems, and the data it holds,” a department spokesperson said in a separate statement.
 “Over the last four years, Treasury has significantly bolstered its cyber defense, and we will continue to work with both private and public sector partners to protect our financial system from threat actors.”

+In Beijing, a Foreign Ministry spokesperson gave China’s standard response to hacking allegations.

+“We have repeatedly stated our position on such groundless accusations that lack evidence,” Mao Ning said at a daily briefing.
+“China consistently opposes all forms of hacking, and we are even more opposed to the dissemination of false information against China for political purposes.”

-The revelation comes as U.S. officials are continuing to grapple with the fallout of a massive Chinese cyberespionage campaign known as Salt Typhoon that gave officials in Beijing access to private texts and phone conversations of an unknown number of Americans.
-A top White House official said Friday that the number of telecommunications companies affected by the hack has now risen to nine.
+The incident comes as U.S. officials are continuing to grapple with the fallout of a massive Chinese cyberespionage campaign known as Salt Typhoon that gave officials in Beijing access to private texts and phone conversations of an unknown number of Americans.
+A senior White House official said Friday that the number of telecommunications companies confirmed to have been affected by the hack has now risen to nine.

-The Treasury Department said it learned of the problem at the agency on Dec.
-8, when a third-party software service provider, BeyondTrust, flagged that hackers had stolen a key used by the vendor that helped them override the service’s security and gain remote access to several employee workstations.
+The Treasury Department said it learned of the latest problem on Dec.
+8, when a third-party software service provider, BeyondTrust, flagged that hackers had stolen a key “used by the vendor to secure a cloud-based service used to remotely provide technical support” to workers.
+That key helped the hackers override the service’s security and gain remote access to several employee workstations.

 The compromised service has since been taken offline, and there’s no evidence that the hackers still have access to department information, Aditi Hardikar, an assistant Treasury secretary, said in the letter Monday to leaders of the Senate Banking Committee.

-The department said it was working with the FBI and the Cybersecurity and Infrastructure Security Agency to investigate the scope of the hack, and that the hack had been attributed to Chinese state-sponsored culprits.
+The department said it was working with the FBI and the Cybersecurity and Infrastructure Security Agency and others to investigate the impact of the hack, and that the hack had been attributed to Chinese state-sponsored culprits.
 It did not elaborate.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.